 Bera’s Battle: The Struggle Against Commercialisation Threatening Leopard Paradise

 In Bera, people peacefully resist commercialism to maintain the tranquillity of their farmlands and untouched nature.
-The focus of tourism is changing from the outdoors to air-conditioned hotels and flashy resorts.
+Tourism focuses on changing from the outdoors to air-conditioned hotels and flashy resorts.
 The popularity of leopard safaris has affected the realism and tranquillity of these animals' natural habitats.

 Bera is attracting large investments in hotels, and resorts as more people become fascinated by wildlife.
 The cost of commercialisation threatens the balance between tourism and wildlife preservation.
 I went to Bera on December 16, 2017, to see an old acquaintance, "The Leopard Man of Bera," I was disappointed to witness a profound shift in the Bera I once knew.
 Commercialization and population growth threaten the village's efforts to maintain harmony between tourism and wildlife.
 An awful state of affairs unfurled before my eyes.
 I witnessed an awful state of affairs as safari jeeps and their unruly passengers filled the previously protected environment from the secretive leopards roaming.
 My buddy Devi reported that he once counted 45 safari jeeps stationed, all excitedly expecting a glimpse of the gorgeous leopards.